Are Seed Oils Toxic? Dietitian Debunks Claims of Health Risk

 Heart health

-Seed oils and other oils such as olive oil and avocado oil can help to lower cholesterol, especially if they are replacing excess saturated fat intake.
+Seed oils and others that are rich in unsaturated fatty acids such as olive oil and avocado oil can help to lower cholesterol, especially if they are replacing excess saturated fat intake.

 Vitamins